 Lifeline (24 hours): 13 11 14

-Before your first appointment you'll be asked to complete a confidential assessment form that will provide your psychologist with a starting point.
+Before your first appointment you'll be asked to complete a confidential assessment form that will provide your clinical psychologist with a starting point.
 We recommend you arrive 10-15 minutes early for your session to allow time to fill this in.